margiexe/DashboardDjango/README.md

 Virtual Environment (optional): Create a virtual environment and activate it outside the project directory.
 Download the requirements specified in requirements.txt using the command:

-command to install all necessary packages : pip install -r requirements.txt
+command to install all necessary packages :
+"pip install -r requirements.txt"
 Run the following command in the project directory (i.e., deepqtask/):

 command to run project :
-python manage.py runserver
+"python manage.py runserver"
 The project should run successfully on the localhost.

 Tech Stack Used